 The most comprehensive list of Roman and Greek Goddess Clipart is available at Florida's Educational, Technology Clearing House site.
 This is a great online resource for teachers and students as upto fifty Goddess clipart images can be down loaded for free my non profit making purposes.

-Hocus Pocus is one of my favorite shops in Brighton.
+Hocus Pocus is one of my favorite places to by Goddess products in Brighton.
 For all of you who live too far away to visit they also have an excellent website www.hocuspocus.co.uk where they stock a wide range of Greek, Roman, Egyptian, Wiccan and Pagan Goddess Statues and Figurines.

 The Goddess Clothing section of this website includes information on Goddess clothing for rituals and Goddess fancy dress ideas.
 There are also suggestions for dress making patterns for those of you who may wish to make your own Goddess Clothing.

 There are many suppliers of Goddess jewellery selling the same products on the net.
-I wanted to concentrate on a couple that are offering something more unique.
+I wanted to concentrate on a couple that are offering something more unique at www.womanwisdom.com/store/pendants.html

-At www.womanwisdom.com/store/pendants.html you will discover handcrafted jewellery by artist Lela Florel.
+you will discover handcrafted jewellery by artist Lela Florel.
 Each piece comes on a card with its own poem.
-My personal favorite is Mother Earth.
+My personal favourite is Mother Earth.